abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 - **Docker Configuration**: Updated Docker setup to support interactive development by keeping containers running with `tail -f /dev/null`, enabling easy exec access for testing and debugging.

+- Implemented confidence-based skill scoring within the `AdvancedSkillExtractor`, adding dynamic confidence metrics for Python skill detection based on frequency and context.
+Enhanced evidence extraction with detailed reasoning and code snippets, improved JSON export for both single-file and directory analysis, validated results through new automated tests, and confirmed correct CLI output generation for local verification.

 The team maintained strong testing practices with comprehensive test suites for all new features.
 The pipeline orchestrator alone includes 18 tests covering basic functionality, metadata extraction, categorization, edge cases, and full integration scenarios.

 ---